 Reconciliation Action Plan

-Palliative Care Australia (PCA) is located in Canberra on the land of the Ngunnawal People.
-PCA wishes to acknowledge the traditional owners of this land, the Ngunnawal People and their Elders past and present.
-PCA acknowledges and respects their continuing culture and the contribution they make to the life of this city and this region.
+Palliative Care Australia (PCA) is located in Canberra on the lands of the Ngunnawal and Ngambri People.
+PCA wishes to acknowledge the traditional custodians of this land and its waterways, their Elders past and present.
+PCA acknowledges and respects the continuing culture of the Ngunnawal and Ngambri peoples, and the cultural contributions made to the life of this city and this region.

-In July 2021 PCA launched its second Reconciliation Action Plan (RAP).
-The Reflect RAP, which has been endorsed by Reconciliation Australia, lays out important steps which the organisation will be undertaking to work towards reconciliation in Australia.
+In July 2023, Reconciliation Australia endorsed PCA’s second Innovate Reconciliation Action Plan (RAP).
+The Innovate RAP lays out important steps which PCA, in its leadership role for palliative care services in Australia, will be undertaking to work towards reconciliation in Australia.

 Our vision for reconciliation